susesamu/ob-team-charts/docs/example-monitoring-rebase.md

 For any of the "rancher produced" image based charts, we should take care to start with those since they're easiest.
 Often we just need to bump image versions for local charts (pushprox).

+### Outline
+1. Work on the sub-charts of the package,
+2. Update the main package for rebase,
+3. Rebuild any dependant packages (Rancher Project Monitoring)

+### Work on the sub-charts of the package

 The overall "loop" over our workflow for each sub-chart target is:
 1. > `PACKAGE=rancher-monitoring/{version}/{target} make prepare`
 2. Fix, or move patches to disable them.
 (Doing `make patch` as needed)
 3. Redo `make prepare` and then `helm template --debug {target} ./` (where `./` is the path to the temporary `charts`  directory of your target.)
 4. If you see helm errors you know you have more patch changes to make,
 5. Rinse and repeat until you're complete with the current target.

+Something's to keep an eye out for that are easy to get mixed up on are:
+- `values.yaml` file patching may "downgrade" the image tags
+  - Make sure you refer to the original chart's `values.yaml` as needed,
+  - Because it's a rebase, generally it's safe to assume the tag versions go up - if not verify it,
+- The `appVersion` of the main rancher chart is used for many -but not all- of the component tags as well.
+  - Keep this in mind for when you mirror images

 That in mind the summary of changes I'm making and in order are:
 1. Pushprox: